 The collimator is designed to work in the 320-1700 nm range, to accommodate a future near-infrared camera.
-Air-glass interfaces in the collimator will be coated with either a MgF2/Solgel hybrid or just a MgF2 antireflection coating.
-Camera surfaces will be coated with a MgF2/Solgel hybrid or multi-layer antireflection coating.
+Air-glass interfaces in the collimator were coated with either a MgF2/Solgel hybrid or just a MgF2 antireflection coating.
+Camera surfaces were coated with a MgF2/Solgel hybrid or multi-layer antireflection coating.

-To compensate for image error introduced by possible differences in filter thicknesses and uncompensated thermal effects, the camera will have an active focus system.
-Focusing will be accomplished by moving the singlet and the triplet in the camera together.
-Additionally, the camera will need to be refocused for each configuration, as the imaging was not optimized for all wavelengths simultaneously.
+To compensate for image error introduced by possible differences in filter thicknesses and uncompensated thermal effects, the camera has an active focus system.
+Focusing is accomplished by moving the singlet and the triplet in the camera together.
+Additionally, the camera is need to be refocused for each configuration, as the imaging was not optimized for all wavelengths simultaneously.
 However, a fixed focus position can be set for each configuration.
 Then final focus error due to filters/thermal effects can be removed.